jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a script that converts a number from base 10 to base 16
+Writesa script that prints every other line from the input, starting with the first line